 Priority two — Enhance natural resources

 The second priority for grant spending is to enhance aquatic resources, wildlife habitat, and outdoor recreational opportunities in the east metropolitan area, or downstream of the area on the Mississippi and St. Croix Rivers.
-Such projects might include restoring and protecting fish and wildlife habitat, building boat ramps and fishing piers to provide access to fish unaffected by PFC contamination, or cleaning up contaminated river sediments.

 The MPCA and DNR will have immediate access to $20 million in grant funds for projects in this priority category.
 After the safe drinking water goals of the first priority are reasonably achieved, more grant money can be used for natural resource projects.